cmake-basis/BASIS/doc/quickstart.rst

 .. code-block:: bash

     make install
-    helloworld
+    hellobasis
     How is it going?

-.. note:: The symbolic link named helloworld is in ``~/local/bin/`` which is already in our search path for executables (PATH).
+.. note:: The executable named hellobasis is in ``~/local/bin/`` which should be already in your PATH.

 Add Libraries